Angel-125/Pathfinder/GameData/WildBlueIndustries/000WildBlueTools/Readme.txt

 Copy the contents of the mod's GameData directory into your GameData folder.

+1.40
+- Streamlined the WBIModuleResourceConverter
+- WBIProspector now supports one or more harvest types.
+- WBIProspector can now prospect resources from the atmosphere, exosphere, ocean, and planet.

+1.31.2
+- Bug Fixes

 1.39.1
 - Cruise Control fix for single-mode engines.
 They still need ModuleEnginesFX though.
 - Fix for deprecated parts.